icatrina/smFISH/README.md

 March 7th, 2025:
-The Python program "smFISH_intermolecular_pairs.py" is platform independent, and in addition to designing smFISH probes it generates an output file containing intermolecular free energy change for duplex formation between unlike probes ("*combined_output.csv").
+The Python program "smFISH_intermolecular_pairs.py" is platform independent, and in addition to designing smFISH probes it generates an output file containing intermolecular free energy changes for duplex formation between unlike probes ("*combined_output.csv").
 Please read the program's printed message for more information.

 # smFISH